2017 Conference Information

 - Rates are net non-commissionable

-There are two airports close to Caesars Windsor.
 The Windsor Airport is approximately a 20-minute taxi ride to our property.
 Taxis are usually awaiting arrivals and if not, there are taxi phones available.
-If you are flying into this airport, you will require a passport if you are arriving from a U.S. destination.
+If you are flying into this airport from a US destination, you will require a passport.

 There are several restaurants located within the conference hotel.
 Click here to see options, hours, and menus. https://www.caesars.com/caesars-windsor/restaurants

 Here are some other local restaurants that are near the hotel.

 Windsoreats is a great website for exploring possibilities in Windsor and can be found at http://www.windsoreats.com/

 For more information on Windsor, click on http://www.citywindsor.ca/visitors/Pages/Visiting-Windsor.aspx

 - Detroit Red Wings home game: Tuesday, October 31, 7:30pm against Arizona.

 - Windsor Spitfires (Jr A Hockey): Thursday November 2, 7:05 against Hamilton.

 - Windsor International Film Festival: Monday October 30- Sunday, November 5, www.windsorfilmfestival.com